What is Parkinson's disease?

 Who gets Parkinson's disease?

 Parkinson's disease seems to pick its victims almost at random.
 It's slightly more common in people with a family history of the disease, and it strikes men and women in almost equal numbers.
 But patients don't fit a single profile.
 They come in all races, lifestyles, and body types.
-And even though the disease usually happens to people over age 65 people in their 40s, 30s, or even 20s aren't immune.
+And even though the disease usually happens to people over age 65, people in their 40s, 30s, or even 20s aren't immune.
 As many as 15 percent of all patients -- including actor Michael J. Fox -- contract the disease under age 50.
-Most Parkinson's patients, however, are older, including Attorney General Janet Reno, evangelist Billy Graham, and boxer Muhammad Ali.
+Most Parkinson's patients, however, are older, including former Attorney General Janet Reno and the late boxer Muhammad Ali.

 According to the National Parkinson's Foundation, about 1.5 million Americans suffer from the condition, and another 60,000 are diagnosed every year.
 The disease isn't contagious and isn't passed directly from one family member or generation to the next.